Samagra-Anamaya/frontend/README.md

 - Viewing request status shows a queue of submissions currently being synced to the server.
 - Viewing flagged titles shows submissions that have been flagged for correction by the admin.

+### Offline handling:

+[offline-sync-handler-test](https://www.npmjs.com/package/offline-sync-handler-test) package manages the sync of submissions if the device is offline.

+Requests are sent via this package.
+If the user is offline, the requests are saved and synced once the user returns online.

 ## Installation

 Install the application dependencies by running: